| For many centuries, Lisbon, the capital of

 modifications.
 It has been used as everything from a royal

+residence to a prison.
+The panoramic views are magnificent.
 If your tastes are a little more upbeat, then the area to

 visit is Bairro Alto.
 This area has long had the reputation for